galo-conde/Project-21/README.md

 ## Next Steps
 - Galo
 	- Going to have to improve the code that allows the cards to be given to the dealer and player.
-	- Will have to implement the card dealing to the new button implementaion.
+	- Will have to implement the card dealing with the new button implementation.
 	- Find a way to get the cards to visually show up on the screen somehow.
 - Brandon
-	- Create a new level area, or to make a new scene at least.
+	- Create a new level area, or make a new scene at least.
-	- If making a new scene is too much, then implement a door mechanic for new room.
+	- If making a new scene is too much, then implement a door mechanic for a new room.
-	- Somehow finish the game, or at least have a fun to play game working.
+	- Somehow finish the game, or at least have a fun playing game working.
 - James
 	- Finish the money system, as it was much harder in scope than I thought.
 	- Place coins in boxes, so that the player can gain more money.
 	- Have the amount of money the player has show in the UI.
 - Ronaldo
-	- finds some sprites for card, so that they may be displayed visually.
+	- finds some sprites for all 52 cards, so that they may be displayed visually.
 	- might have to make more custom sprites for the game, or improve the detail of the current ones.
 	- find more casino furniture sprites to give the world more consistency
+<a name="sprint3"></a>
 ___

 ## Sprint 3

-## Project Status
-Project is: in-progess
-- Brandon:
-- Ronny: I would like to continue working on this project at some point in the future (hopefully close) so we can see the completed version of the game.
-- Galo:
-- James: I would like to continue working on this project as a hobby and hope to someday implement a multiplayer element.
+`Research` file direct link: https://bitbucket.org/cs3398-s22-io/blackjack_2d/src/master/Research%20Folder/RESEARCH

 ## Contributions

 - **Brandon**: "I was in charge of level and menu design."